-In times of crisis, companies and their stakeholders turn to Brent Weisenberg to identify and implement innovative solutions in order to solve critical business problems.
-Brent regularly advises businesses and their constituencies throughout periods of financial challenge and other special situations such as the negotiation and implementation of complex commercial transactions, the acquisition and disposition of distressed assets, and the prosecution and defense of complex commercial litigation.
+In times of crisis, companies and their stakeholders rely on Brent Weisenberg to identify and execute innovative and efficient solutions to solve critical business problems.
+Brent regularly advises businesses and their constituencies during periods of financial challenge and in other special situations, where he assists clients in negotiating and implementing complex commercial transactions, acquiring and disposing of distressed assets, and prosecuting and defending complex commercial litigation.

-Since joining Lowenstein, Brent’s practice has focused on assisting survivors of sexual abuse in Diocesan bankruptcy cases.
-In the Diocese of Camden case, Brent and the Lowenstein team assisted the Official Committee of Tort Claimant Creditors in negotiating a settlement on behalf of more than 300 survivors of childhood sexual abuse, where the Diocese agreed to pay $87.5 million in cash—the largest cash payment by any Catholic diocese in bankruptcy to date—and assign its insurance rights to a trust for the benefit of survivors.
-This record-breaking settlement concluded a long fight to secure restitution and accountability for survivors who filed lawsuits against the Diocese and its parishes under the landmark New Jersey legislation that radically reformed the state’s civil statute of limitations for survivors of sexual assault.
+In the Camden diocese case, Lowenstein helped the Committee negotiate a settlement which will see the Camden diocese pay survivors $87.5 million—the second-largest cash payment by any Catholic diocese in bankruptcy to date—plus assign all of its rights to insurance policy proceeds to a trust created to benefit survivors.
+The settlement concludes a long fight to secure restitution and accountability for survivors who filed lawsuits against the diocese and its parishes under the landmark New Jersey legislation that radically reformed the state’s civil statute of limitations for survivors of sexual assault.

-Brent serves as a key advisor to CHILDUSA, the leading national nonprofit think tank fighting to protect children from future abuse and neglect and bring justice to survivors.
-He has quickly become a thought leader in this field and has spoken on the myriad issues raised in Diocesan bankruptcies.
+Brent serves as an advisor to CHILD USA, the leading national nonprofit think tank fighting to protect children from future abuse and neglect and bring justice to survivors.
+Brent has quickly become a thought leader in this field and has spoken across the country on the many issues raised in diocesan bankruptcies.